Airbus to hike jet output as profits rise

 A350 CHARGE

-Airbus Group's widely watched operating profit before one-off items rose 21 percent to 3.6 billion euros ($4.9 billion) in 2013, better than expectations for 3.52 billion in a Reuters poll.
+Airbus Group's widely watched operating profit before one-off items rose 21 percent to 3.6 billion euros (2.9 billion pounds) in 2013, better than expectations for 3.52 billion in a Reuters poll.
 Revenue rose 5 percent to 59.3 billion.

-The results come two weeks after UK engine maker Rolls-Royce (RR.L) rocked the aerospace sector by warning defense spending cuts would halt its profit growth in 2014.
+The results come two weeks after UK engine maker Rolls-Royce (RR.L) rocked the aerospace sector by warning defence spending cuts would halt its profit growth in 2014.

 In January, Boeing posted strong fourth-quarter profits but sent its shares sliding with more cautious-than-expected profit and cashflow forecasts for 2014.

-With its traditional defense customers in Europe reducing spending, Enders said the group would have to look more at export opportunities, and adapting its products accordingly.
+With its traditional defence customers in Europe reducing spending, Enders said the group would have to look more at export opportunities, and adapting its products accordingly.

 "They are over-sophisticated, and that comes with additional costs, so there's a job to adapt our product to demand from non-European markets," he said.